 Once done, the device will automatically pull the data about engine, fuel, mileage, and distance covered directly from the system.
 Electronic logging devices also have GPS trackers to determine precise vehicle locations.

-More advanced ELDs can even show the real-time location of your trucks.
+More advanced ELDs can even show the real-time location data of your trucks.
 Some ELDs are equipped with accelerometers and gyroscopes which can detect harsh braking, rough cornering, and even accidents.

 It can send alerts to the fleet management software, and the dispatcher can contact the driver to fix their driving style.
 For roadside vehicle inspections, ELDs can provide up-to-date data to inspectors for verification with a single click.

 7 Best ELD Devices for Truck Owners